 Other features include ‘Courses’ which get unlocked over time as your playing becomes more advanced.
 Some of the courses available include a 30-day challenge where you’ll learn how to play specific, aspirational songs, as well as reading music, and octave scales.
 There’s a song store where you can learn to play specific songs, with a variety of movie soundtracks, pop tracks and theater pieces to choose from.
 There are also a host of classical songs available, for free.
 These are graded in difficulty and there are different skill levels for most songs, meaning they’re accessible for a variety of capabilities.
 You need to use song credits to buy these, and both annual and monthly memberships give you five credits free a month.
 If you want to buy any in addition to this it’ll cost you $1.99, and most but not all are available to print.
 These songs are largely available in melodies rather than accompaniment, which means you might find limited options if you’re looking to play piano and sing the melody, for example.

-Overall, we really enjoyed using Playground Sessions and found that our skills improved a lot in the time we spent reviewing it.
+While the quality is clearly there, newer apps are more user-friendly and pleasing on the eye, but Playground Sessions still has it where it counts.
+Our skills improved a lot in the time we spent reviewing it.
 For beginners it can be overwhelming to play two-handed, but Playground teaches you one hand at a time before you have a crack at combining what you’ve learned.
 You can adjust the speed if you’re finding the track a bit fast (or slow).
 If you’ve mastered all but one small section of the piece, you can easily highlight the section you want to focus on and repeat this until you feel comfortable, and the option to record yourself means you can sit back and scrutinize your progress.

 There’s also the option to have a full backing track, a metronome and/or the specific notes playing alongside you, and you can choose to have the note or finger represented in each bar displayed above to help you if you’re not totally comfortable reading music.
 If you’re hoping to learn to read music before you get playing, this isn’t the site for you.
 Playground immerses you in the world of the piano, meaning you’ll learn these skills as you go.